York United FC: Former crest and colours

 The club used its original branding while it was known as York9 FC, between 2018 and 2020.
 The main feature of the crest's design was nine beams at the top of the crest, one for each municipality in York Region.
 The upward angle of the bars is a nod to the region's motto "Ontario's Rising Star".
 A white trillium at the base of the crest recognized Ontario, the province's floral emblem since 1937.

 The official club colours were light green, grey, and black (branded by the club as "electric green", "charcoal grey", and "black on black").
 These colours symbolized the region's nature (in tandem with the club's environmental focus) and Black Creek.

+Kit suppliers and sponsors

 Club culture

 Much more so than other CPL teams, York is a club which relies heavily on data and analytics to make decisions.

 Supporters

-A supporters' group called Generation IX was present at the club's launch event.
+A supporters' group called Generation IX was present at the club's launch event; the group later ended its support following the club's 2020 rebrand.
 Prior to the team's second season in 2020, two new supporters' groups formed: a student supporters' group based out of York University called The Green Lions and a female-led supporters' group called Dames of York.

 Three new supporters' groups, Centre of the Universe, The Northern Corridor, and Eastenders 416, were formed in 2021.